 Tukux maax matanakiim idaxtakux

 The Aleut people have lived and thrived in the dynamic region situated between the Pacific Ocean and the Bering Sea for over ten thousand years.
 During this time, their culture and their societies have flourished and changed.
-In pre-contact times the Aleut society was a structured one with a class system that included chiefs, commoners and slaves.
+In pre-contact times, the Aleut society was a structured one with a class system that included chiefs, commoners and slaves.
 The chiefs were knowledgeable and skilled.
-Today there is no longer this class system, however, the Aleut leaders are still dynamic and skilled and working hard to see that the communities in the Aleutians are thriving.
+Today, there is no longer this class system, however, the Aleut leaders are still dynamic and skilled and working hard to see that the communities in the Aleutians are thriving.

-When you talk about hunters, fishermen or chiefs, in Nuugiim Tunuu, the Atkan dialect of the Unangam Tunuu, the Aleut Language you would say, Tukux maax matanakiim idaxtakux, or “The chief knows what he has to do.”
-He has to know about the weather and the presence or absence of animal species, he needs to understand the tides and the terrain and the tools at his disposal.
+When you talk about hunters, fishermen, or chiefs, in Nuugiim Tunuu, the Atkan dialect of the Unangam Tunuu, the Aleut Language you would say, Tukux maax matanakiim idaxtakux, or “The chief knows what he has to do.”
+He has to know about the weather and the presence or absence of animal species, he needs to understand the tides, and the terrain, and the tools at his disposal.
 This is the same today as it was in the past, except today he has to know even more than before.
-He or she needs to understand everything that they have traditionally and also be aware or, recognize and navigate the political structures that are now in place that dictate how our people are allowed to hunt and fish.
-This includes, but is not limited to, knowing what the regulations are, what the bag limits are, what the boundaries are and how to get the right permission to even participate in hunting and fishing activities.
+He or she needs to understand everything that they have traditionally known, and also be aware, or recognize and navigate, the political structures that are now in place that dictate how our people are allowed to hunt and fish.
+This includes, but is not limited to, knowing what the regulations are, what the bag limits are, what the boundaries are, and how to get the right permission to even participate in hunting and fishing activities.
 This is only the beginning of the process and doesn’t touch on the other roles they are required to fill at the same time.